Meet our Psychologists

 KENNETH A. DE LUCA, PH.D., LPCC-S, BCPC (Board Certified Professional Counselor), D.A.B.P.S.
 (Diplomate with American Board of Psychological Specialties), DAPA (Diplomate with American Psychotherapy Association)

 Dr. Ken De Luca is a Clinical/Counseling Psychologist and Licensed Professional Clinical Counselor Supervisor.
 He has worked in the public schools as a psychologist and central office administrator with responsibilities that included Student Services, Personnel, Instruction and Curriculum.
 He was also a Superintendent in the public schools.
 He has been in full-time private practice since 1985.
 He has served as a consulting psychologist to various agencies.
 He was a member of the Lorain County Board of Mental Health and has served as Chairperson.
 He has privileges at EMH Regional Medical Center, Mercy Hospital, St. John Medical Center, and is a member of the Community Physicians Partnership Program with the Cleveland Clinic.
+In addition, Dr. De Luca is a Clinical Assistant Professor in the Department of Psychiatry with Case Western Reserve School of Medicine.
 Dr. De Luca works with children, adolescents, and adults with issues related to anxiety, depression, stress, chronic illness, marriage, relationships, divorce, addictions, bereavement, grief, sexual problems and phobias.
 He is well-experienced in diagnosing and working with children with Attention Deficit Hyperactivity Disorder, behavioral and school related problems and related parenting, family and marital issues.
 He is the recipient of many awards and Commendations, including the Ohio Psychological Association Award of Excellence.

 JILL BACON, Psy.D.